neuropsychology/psycho.R/README.md

 ## Credits

+You can cite the package as following:
+- Makowski, (2018).
+The psycho Package: an Efficient and Publishing-Oriented Workflow for Psychological Science.
+Journal of Open Source Software, 3(22), 470. https://doi.org/10.21105/joss.00470

 Please remember that `psycho` is a high-level package that heavily relies on many other packages, such as [tidyverse](https://www.tidyverse.org/), [psych](http://personality-project.org/r/overview.pdf), [graph](http://sachaepskamp.com/qgraph), [rstanarm](https://github.com/stan-dev/rstanarm), [lme4](https://CRAN.R-project.org/package=lme4) and others (See [Description](https://github.com/neuropsychology/psycho.R/blob/master/DESCRIPTION) for the full list of dependencies).
 Please cite their authors ;)